derrickteta/devopstest/README.md

        git add .
        git commit -m "creation of the image and push it to the artefact registry in gcp"
     ```
+14. **Github Action Workflow**
+      - go to the project on github => github action => search cloud_run => on Build and Deploy to Cloud Run, click configure => modify the generated code with our elements and commit changes.
+      - go to gcp console:
+        IAM and Admin => workload Identity pool and provider => new workload provider and pool
+      ```bash
+      git add .
+      git commit -m "creation of the workflow for of build and push a Docker container to Google Artifact Registry and deploy it on Cloud Run when a commit is pushed to the main branch."

+      ```